ibm-cloud-docs/vpc/limitations.md

   * IPV6
   * Multiple IP addresses on the same network interface

-* Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud_notm}} console.
+* Virtual server instance name change: If you update the name of a virtual server, the name change may not appear consistently in different areas of the {{site.data.keyword.cloud}} console.
 For example, the virtual server name change might not be reflected in the {{site.data.keyword.cloud_notm}} console, or on the billing invoice, yet it appears correctly in the user's list of running instances.

+## Virtual private cloud restrictions
+{: #virtual-private-cloud-restrictions}

+* An {{site.data.keyword.vpc_short}} cannot be peered with other VPCs.
+While it is possible to connect VPCs with either VPN Gateways or Floating IPs, there is no automatic route advertisement between the two VPCs.
+Static routes must be used in each VPC to enable layer 3 connectivity between the two VPCs.
+For more information about how you can achieve VPC-to-VPC connectivity, see [API example: Connecting two VPCs using VPN](/docs/vpc?topic=vpc-using-vpn#vpn-example).

 ## Network restrictions
 {: #network-restrictions}